garyorsargos/garyorsargos/README.md

 # 👋 Hi, I'm Gary

 ## 🚀 About Me
-I'm a Computer Science major at UCF with a passion for building scalable software solutions.
-With experience in both public enterprises and defense sectors, I specialize in automation testing, machine learning, and DevOps practices.
-I'm dedicated to creating high-quality, efficient systems that solve real-world problems.
+I'm a senior Computer Science major at the University of Central Florida with passion and experience for building scalable and globally deployable software.
+I specialize in developing end-to-end test suites, and DevOps capabilities like continuous integration pipelines and containerizing/scaling deployments of global applications.

 ## 🔥 Recent Projects
 - [Carver Matrix](https://github.com/garyorsargos/carver-matrix) - Led the development of a containerized web application for U.S. Army Special Operations Command, digitizing the CARVER protocol to automate target defense rankings and save hours of coordination time.